Aeroluna/Synapse/README.md

     stdin_open: true
     tty: true
 ```
+The configuration is done using two appsettings.ENVIRONMENT.json for the listing and server.
+This will typically be appsettings.Production.json.
+Example configs can be found at Synapse.Listing/appsettings.json.sample and Synapse.Server/appsettings.json.sample

+Although assets can be hosted from wwwroot/ using the Listing project, it is recommended to use a CDN.
+Example assets can be found in the SampleAssets directory.

 Next up your gonna want to setup your settings files.
 Create 2 files in your /listening and /server directory named ```appsettings.Production.json```